 Clicker Training

-Clicker training is a good option if a parrot’s excessive noise-making has become a bad habit.
+Clicker training is a good option if a parrot’s excessive noise-making has become habitual.

 The idea behind clicker training is that the click means a parrot’s about to get a treat.
 Once it quietens down due to the clicking sound, you can reward the parrot with its favorite food.

-Eventually, you remove the treat and the click signals that your parrot needs to quieten down.
+Eventually, you remove the treat and click signals the parrot must quieten down.

 Why Do Parrots Make Sounds?